thaitruong018/Web_Scraping_Selenium_Python/README.md

 # Web_Scraping_Selenium_Python
-Using Python and Selenium library to crawl data
+Using Python and Selenium library to crawl data from Tiki and Vnexpress